PowerMops/powermops-site/src/routes/pmops/Lesson-19.md

 way to do this is to create some more views.
 If both a scroll bar and its digital display are child views of one parent, it becomes easy to move them together.
-So what we do in the Demo program, is to define three \'indicator\' views, where each indicator has a scroll bar and a digital display as its children.
+So what we do in the Demo program, is to define three 'indicator' views, where each indicator has a scroll bar and a digital display as its children.

-There is one more view, and this is the contView for the window &mdash;
-the view which covers the whole of the window\'s area.
+There is one more view, and this is the contView for the window --- the view which covers the whole of the window's area.

 Thus we have 11 views in all.
 The contView is at the top level.
 Then the graphic pane and the three indicators are at the next level&\#148;these are the children of the contView.
-Then each of the three indicators has two children &mdash; a scroll bar and a digital display.
+Then each of the three indicators has two children --- a scroll bar and a digital display.

 The position and size of a view is defined in terms of its bounding rectangle, its viewRect.
-However in a program you won\'t normally set the viewRect directly (although you can if you have to).
-Normally you will specify the four sides of this rectangle relative to the view\'s parent or siblings, with a range of options, which can be independently set for the four sides.
+However in a program you won't normally set the viewRect directly (although you can if you have to).
+Normally you will specify the four sides of this rectangle relative to the view's parent or siblings, with a range of options, which can be independently set for the four sides.

-The measurement option for each side is called its \'justification\', and the corresponding number the \'bound\'.
+The measurement option for each side is called its 'justification', and the corresponding number the 'bound'.
 There are four justification values and four bounds for each view.
 If a parent view moves or is resized, normally its child views are also moved/resized according to their bounds and justifications.